elpekenin/access_kb/README.md

+---
+ _This file contains some icons that may not render with your font, **dont worry!**_
+ While all the source and documentation I've developed is written on English, the report is on Spanish to be presented at my University, I might translate it on the future

+---

 Access keyboard
 ===============
 This project's goal is to make a highly customizable keyboard with a bunch of accesibility add-ons, so that **most** people can use it.